Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion

 MENTAL COMPETENCE OF A WILL WRITER-After Dad dies his three adult children learn he has willed his entire estate to his "girlfriend," an attractive woman 30 years his junior who he spent the last few years of his life with.
 Naturally, the "kids" think Dad wasn't in his right mind when he wrote the will.
 Generally, if a judge thinks Dad understood that his kids were "the natural object of his affections" and made a deliberate choice to leave his estate to girlfriend, even if his judgment was influenced by the woman's charms, girlfriend wins.
 The writer of a will doesn't have to be that sharp.
 A writer of a will must have "testamentary capacity," which is not a real tough test of mental ability.
 However, if there are medical records showing mental incapacity or if the girlfriend was Dad's "caretaker" the adult kids have a good chance of winning.

-MENTAL COMPETENCE OF A TRUST WRITER-Most courts hold that the writer of a trust must "capacity to enter into a contract."
-This is a somewhat tougher test because form someone to have "contract capacity" they have to be better able to look after their own interests.
+MENTAL COMPETENCE OF A TRUST WRITER-Most courts hold that the writer of a trust must "have capacity to enter into a contract."
+This is a somewhat tougher test because for someone to have "contract capacity" they have to be better able to look after their own interests.

 MENTAL COMPETENCE OF A LIVING PERSON TO HANDLE THEIR OWN FINANCIAL AFFAIRS-While an elderly person with money is still alive it sometimes happens that their adult children become concerned.
 Maybe Dad is losing money speculating in financial markets.
 Maybe Dad's much younger girlfriend is getting Dad to buy her many expensive gifts.
 In this case the children can ask a court to set up a guardianship of Dad's property with a guardian accountable to the Court.
 Or, if Dad wrote a trust earlier, depending on what is in the trust, it may be possible for one or more of the adult children to take over Dad's financial affairs without court intervention.